1963 Nobel Prize in Literature: Prize decision

 The Nobel committee of the Swedish Academy was unanimous to propose that the prize should be awarded to Giorgos Seferis.
 Seferis was one of the final three candidates for the prize along with W.H.
 Auden and Pablo Neruda (awarded in 1971).
 The permanent secretary of the Swedish Academy and chairman of the Nobel committee Anders Österling felt "that there now was an opportunity to pay a beautiful tribute to modern Hellas, a language area that so far had been waiting too long [to be] honored in this context".
 The candidacies of Samuel Beckett (awarded in 1969) and Vladimir Nabokov were dismissed by Österling arguing that neither author lived up to the Nobel prize's "ideal intentions". Österling was also hesitant to award Pablo Neruda and the long time candidate Mikhail Sholokhov for political reasons, but both of them were subsequently awarded the prize.
 Nelly Sachs was nominated for the first time by committee member Karl Ragnar Gierow.
 While the committee felt that it was too early for her candidacy, Gierow proposed that the poet should be taken into consideration and Sachs was eventually awarded the prize in 1966.

 Award ceremony speech

 At the award ceremony in Stockholm on 10 December 1963, Anders Österling, permanent secretary of the Swedish Academy, said in part:

 Seferis’s poetic production is not large, but because of the uniqueness of its thought and style and the beauty of its language, it has become a lasting symbol of all that is indestructible in the Hellenic affirmation of life.[...]
 When reading Seferis we are forcibly reminded of a fact that is sometimes forgotten: geographically, Greece is not only a peninsula but also a world of water and foam, strewn with myriad islands, an ancient sea kingdom, the perilous and stormy home of the mariner.[...]
 Technically, Seferis has received vital impulses from T. S. Eliot, but underneath the tone is unmistakably his own, often carrying a broken echo of the music from an ancient Greek chorus.

+Banquet speech

+In his speech at the Nobel prize banquet at Stockholm City Hall, Seferis thanked the Swedish Academy for paying homage to literature written in the Greek language and for honouring poetry:

+I find it significant that Sweden wishes to honour not only this poetry, but poetry in general, even when it originates in a small people.
+For I think that poetry is necessary to this modern world in which we are afflicted by fear and disquiet.
+Poetry has its roots in human breath – and what would we be if our breath were diminished?
+Poetry is an act of confidence – and who knows whether our unease is not due to a lack of confidence?

+Nobel lecture

+Giorgos Seferis delivered his Nobel lecture entitled Some Notes on Modern Greek Tradition on 11 December 1963.